complexlogic/flex-launcher/docs/configuration.md

 When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in seconds that the next background image will fade in.
 The fading transition may be disabled by setting this to 0, which will yield a "hard" transition between images.
 Decimal values are acceptable.

 Default: 1.5

+#### BackgroundOverlay
+Defines whether the background overlay feature is enabled.
+The background overlay is a solid color that is painted over your background, typically used improve the contrast between the background and the text/icons.
+This setting is a boolean "true" or "false".

+Default: false

+#### BackgroundOverlayColor
+Defines the color of the background overlay.

+Default: 000000 (Black)

+#### BackgroundOverlayOpacity
+Defines the opacity of the background overlay.
+Must be a percent value.

+Default: 50%

 #### IconSize
 The width and height of icons on the screen in pixels.
 If an icon is not the same resolution, it will be stretched accordingly.